patstha/blazorseven/README.markdown

 To get started, first set up your postgresql environment.
 I use ElephantSQL but any postgresql server running latest version should work.
-Set up your secrets.json file in the ChappyBlazor project as well as the DataAccessTests project.
+Set up your secrets.json file in the BlazorSeven project as well as the DataAccessTests project.
 Your secrets.json file should look something like this.

 ```json